TobiasPSP/doneland_sources/Components/Power/BMS/2s/small/README.md

-﻿# 2S BMS for Small Loads
+# 2S BMS for Small Loads
 :stopwatch: Reading time: 10 minutes.

 ## Overview

 For projects with small current needs in the range of *3A* with occasional spikes of up to *5A*, a tiny breakout board can provide all the protection features needed.

 The board dinmensions are a mere 3.6cm x 0.7cm at 2mm overall height.
-The total cost including customs and shipping is around â‚¬ 0.50/piece when ordered in quantities of 10.
+The total cost including customs and shipping is around EUR 0.50/piece when ordered in quantities of 10.

 > [!TIP]
 > There are BMS boards with much higher specs at similar cost.
 It still makes a lot of sense to look into this module because of its size.